North Texas Performing Arts is dedicated to developing the character of youth through performing arts education and family entertainment.

 2021 – Launched NTPA Community Theatre with family-friendly productions featuring casts with both youth and adults and a curriculum of adult training classes.

-2021 – Began offering programs in Southlake, establishing the fifth NTPA youth theatre location, NTPA – Southlake.
+2021 – Began offering programs in Tarrant County, establishing the fifth NTPA youth theatre location, NTPA – Southlake.

 Theatre Builds Character